Funtoo Linux Vision

 - For Real Work?

 OK, it builds, and it runs.
 But can I actually perform tasks with the tool?
 How easy or hard is it to perform these tasks?
-The technology must be designed to support the user in performing these tasks, rather than forcing the user to jump through hoops to get something set up correctly.
+The technology (and documentation) must be designed to support the user in performing these tasks, rather than forcing the user to jump through hoops to get something set up correctly.
 Things should be automated as much as possible without taking control away from the user.
 Reasonable, secure defaults that are suitable for production workloads must be used for all applications.
 Things should emerge without blockers or missing features that must be enabled manually by the user.
 And a pet peeve - if emerge stops to tell the user that they must define a USE variable to continue, this is something that should be fixed one way or another.
 Then, when everything is said and done, it should work.

 Is It Documented?